blankse/opendxp/doc/05_Objects/01_Object_Classes/01_Data_Types/40_Geographic_Types.md

 ![GeoBounds Field](../../../img/classes-datatypes-geo2.jpg)

 Geobounds represent a geographic area defined by a north eastern point and a south western point.
-In the pimcore GUI the input widget as shown above is available.
+In the OpenDXP GUI the input widget as shown above is available.
 In the database there are 4 columns with coordinates to hold the data of geobounds.
 Programmatically both points are `OpenDxp\Model\DataObject\Data\GeoCoordinates` and they are wrapped by the `OpenDxp\Model\DataObject\Data\GeoCoordinates` Object.
 The following code snippet shows how to set Geobounds: